questdb/questdb/README.md

 On test rig (Intel i7-920 @ 4Ghz) NFSdb shows average read latency of 20-30ns and write latency of 60ns per column of data.
 Read and write do not have any GC overhead (excluding reading strings - they are immutable).

-Above example takes ~500ms to fully consume 1 million objects on localhost.
+Above example takes ~500ms to produce and fully consume 1 million objects on localhost.

 [to top](#overview)